Our world is full of chemicals. In fact, if you use the term in its broadest sense, there’s nothing in our world that isn’t full of chemicals.

 What we’re doing—and what you can do

-UCS is working in multiple ways to ensure that public policy does a better job of protecting Americans from chemical hazards:
+UCS is working in multiple ways to ensure that public policy does a better job of protecting everyday people from chemical hazards:

 - TSCA reform and implementation.
 We’ve been active in the effort to make sure a strong TSCA reform bill is passed—and, just as important, that the updated law is implemented effectively.